Baby’s first Christmas Eve box – make a memorable tradition for your baby, starting from the first year!

 1) Start with the Box

-You can go low tech and use an old shoebox (covered and lined in Christmas wrapping paper!) or custom make your own crate.
-Of course, you can always get along to Etsy and buy a custom Christmas Eve box or grab one from Amazon.
+You can go low tech and use an old shoebox (covered and lined in Christmas wrapping paper to make it cute!) or custom make your own basket or box.
+Of course, you can always get along to Etsy and buy a custom Christmas Eve box or grab a simple crate from Amazon.

 2) A Christmas Book